Duke vs. Tennessee Predictions & Picks - NCAA Tournament Second Round

 Over (128.5)

-Duke has compiled a 16-18-0 record against the spread this season, while Tennessee is 16-16-0.
-The Blue Devils have gone over the point total in 13 games, while Volunteers games have gone over 14 times.
-The two teams score 144 points per game, 15.5 more points than this matchup's total.
-Duke is 7-3 against the spread and 10-0 overall in its last 10 contests, while Tennessee has gone 4-6 against the spread and 5-5 overall.
+Duke's record against the spread this season is 16-18-0, while Tennessee's is 16-16-0.
+The Blue Devils are 13-21-0 and the Volunteers are 14-18-0 in terms of going over the point total.
+The teams combine to score 144 points per game, 15.5 more points than this matchup's total.
+Over the last 10 contests, Duke has a 7-3 record against the spread while going 10-0 overall.
+Tennessee has gone 4-6 against the spread and 5-5 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.